Pruning Boils-Down to Highly Skilled Management

 Pruning follows the same basics

 A big plant like an Atlas Cedar begins at a small point of origin.
 From there, leaders begin to emerge, storing tissue reserves and leading growth outward from the main trunk.
-If it was planted too close to a home or sidewalk, the canopy must be led the other way: up and sideways.
+If it was planted too close to a home or sidewalk, the canopy must be led the other way - up and sideways.
 If it was given plenty of space, the canopy can expand in all directions.
-The foliage can drape the ground or be raised high enough for peope to walk underneath.
+The foliage can drape the ground or be raised high enough for people to walk underneath.
 Either way, it requires management of the leaders and subordinate branches.

 If a leader is growing the wrong direction, it will need to be removed immediately or eventually.
 Compare this again to a company.
-If the head of advertising increased the volume of ads in New Mexico, but the owner wants expansion in Florida, the ad person may be removed.
+If the departement head (leader) of advertising increased the volume of ads in New Mexico, but the owner wants expansion in Florida, the ad person may be removed.
 Another leader or a subordinate capable of doing the job right can take over.

 The leaders move or grow at different rates, and the subordinate branches vary in number and spacing.
 This means the rate at which leaders can be removed or replaced varies too.
-And it takes years, if not decades, to master selection and management of those.
+And it takes years if not decades to master selection and management of those.

-Often, what makes a master of pruning the master, is not what they remove, but what they leave and how long they leave it.
+Often, what makes a master of pruning the master is not what they remove, but what they leave and how long they leave it.

 Fruit